-Expulsion
+Expulsion/Suspension

-A manifestation determination review is an essential first step before a student is considered for expulsion.
-If the misconduct is related to the child's disability, expulsion may not be considered by a school network.
-If the misconduct is found unrelated, a school network may expel a special education student in the same manner as a regular education student, however the network is still responsible for providing services to the student.
+A manifestation determination review is an essential first step before a student is considered for expulsion or suspension beyond 10 school days.
+If the misconduct is related to the child's disability, expulsion/suspension (11 + days) may not be considered by a school network.
+If the misconduct is found unrelated, a school network may expel/suspend a special education student in the same manner as a regular education student.